titobzzz/titobzzz/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on my portfolio

-🧠 I'm currently learning typescript react and sass.
+🧠 I'm currently learning Solidity and web3.js.

 👯‍♀️ I'm looking to collaborate on...